meta pixel

 Often, teachers have to share a cart of Chromebooks.
 When this happens, they don’t want to rely on technology because its availability isn’t guaranteed.
 As the tech coach, I may be advocating for the use of using Google Classroom and Google Apps For Education and explaining all they can do with it to make their and their student’s lives easier, but some are hesitant to use it.
 It is too difficult to juggle when they will have computers and use Google Classroom or have to make copies of worksheets instead.
 Without that consistency, it is hard to get teachers to buy into the technology mindset.

-There are so many ed-tech tools available and the list is growing, but I think the most influential is Google Apps For Education.
-They are a suite of apps including word processing (Google Docs), spreadsheets (Google Sheets), presentations (Google Slides), and more that allow users to simultaneously work collaboratively on an assignment.
-Google Classroom is the delivery system for how to communicate and compile assignments and resources all in one central location.
 A teacher can virtually run a paper-free classroom with the use of Google Classroom.
-Notes, assignments, quizzes, projects, and resources can all be accessed through Google Classroom, which can be accessed on any device with Internet capability.
-Through the use of Google Classroom, all materials needed to complete each project are available at all times to students, so they can access them if they are homesick, away on vacation, or need to complete a project at home.
+Notes, assignments, quizzes, projects, and resources can all be accessed through Google Classroom.
+It can be accessed on any device with Internet capability.
+Through the use of Google Classroom, all materials needed to complete each project are available at all times to students.
+So, they can access them if they are homesick, away on vacation, or need to complete a project at home.

 Besides being a technology educator, you also coach other teachers on how they can integrate technology in their classrooms.
 Tell us what it’s like teaching teachers!